- Fees for credit courses are due one week prior to the start of the term or at the time of registration if the due date has passed.

 Payment Plan Info

 - The Payment Plan is an alternative to the single payment of fees due at the beginning of each semester.
-For a $20 one-time per semester (nonrefundable) fee, students pay their fees in three installments.
+For a $20 one-time per semester (nonrefundable) fee, students pay their fees in four installments.
 An additional $25 late fee will be charged for each late monthly payment.
+Summer payment plans have three payments.

 - Call or email the Cashier’s Office, ext.
-2329 to have a student deferred payment plan application form mailed or faxed to you.
-You can also download an application here:
+2329 to have a Payment Plan form mailed or faxed to you.
+You can also download a form here:

 - The student needs to read, sign, and take the company sponsorship agreement/tuition authorization form to their company's personnel officer.
 Have the personnel officer complete the form, sign, and fax, email or return the completed form to the cashier's office.